 3) Change the size to 20GB and click Expand.

 4) This progress will take some time.
-For 5GB expansion, it took around 15minutes for me.
-(Could be an issue on my computer.
-But I got two errors which explained below.
+Usually, it should be succeeded without any issues.
+But I got below two errors.

 Problems in Expanding Disk in VMware Workstation

-You cannot expand hard disk in the VMware workstation if the following two conditions are met;
+You cannot expand a hard disk in the VMware workstation if the following two conditions are met;

 a) Existing Snapshots of the virtual machine on the disk

 You can delete the existing snapshots.
 Snapshots will be merged with the current state of the VM.
-It will not impact the current state of the virtual machine, but you will lose those snapshots that will prevent any rollbacks.
+It will not impact the guest OS, but you will lose those snapshots that will prevent any rollbacks.

 5) Once the expansion progress is completed, then changes will appear in virtual machine settings.

-That’s it, we have successfully expanded the disk in VMware workstation without adding extra disks.
+That’s it, we have successfully expanded the disk space in the VMware workstation without adding extra disks.

-6) The Operating System will not detect the disk expansion and it will remain in the old size only.
-Because, disk expansion is done in virtual machine hardware settings only, not in the OS level.
+6) The Operating System will not detect this disk space expansion.
+It will remain in the old disk size only.
+Because, we enlarged the disk size in virtual machine hardware settings only, not in the OS level.

 How to Activate Expanded Disk in VMware Workstation?

-Go to Device Manager, expand the ‘Disk Management’.
+Go to Device Manager, and expand the ‘Disk Management.‘

-Our purpose is to expand the disk on a virtual machine, we are not going to create a partition from unallocated space.
-Extend the unallocated space with the main partition.
-The steps are related to the Windows Operating system, so I’m not explaining here.
+Our purpose is to expand the disk space inside the virtual machine, not to create a new partition from unallocated space.
+Let’s extend the unallocated space with the main partition.

-After successful extend your existing parting to unallocated space in Windows, you see a single partition with 20GB.
+After successfully extending the existing partition to unallocated space in Windows, now we can see a single partition with 20GB.

-Hope this guide is helpful with the latest version of VMware Workstation 15 and Windows 10 or other latest Windows OS as guest virtual machines to extend the disk space.
+Hope this guide is helpful with the VMware Workstation and Windows 10/11 or other latest Windows OS as guest virtual machines to extend the disk space.
 Keep in mind those possible errors and solutions.